borchr27/statement-funnel/README.md

 ## Description

 This is a personal project I've been wanting to do for a while where the input is bank statements for a checking, credit card, and potentially other account statements in csv format.
 The csv statements are then reformatted into a single format.
 This will allow for the data, now all in one place, to be analyzed and visualized.
+This project uses Python 3.9.17.

 ## Running the Code